El3517/Text-Analyzer-Acedu/README.md

 ## Description

-_{Buddy shelter website is a site to adopt a pet for you.it is  fast and easily accessible and easy to comprehend. all informations neccesary for you to adopt a pet have been provided for you on the site}_
+_{Text analyzer is a web app that not only allows you to count the words in a passage but also helps you to find the three most common words,boldens selected words in the passage and censors selected offensive words, Text analzer helps to make text analysis fast and effiecient and reliable}_

 ## Setup/Installation Requirements